JaxCom/hastie/README.md

 	* (sudo chmod -R 664 {{Hyde directory}})
 2. Grant ownership of your '/_posts' directory to user 'www-data'
         * (sudo chown -R www-data:www-data /var/www/{{your directory}}/_posts)
+3. Change the name of '{{Hyde directory}}/includes/config.sample.php' 'config.php'
+4. Fill in the values in config.php manually
 ---

 ### Acknowledgements